Bioconductor/bioc_git_transition/doc/configure.md

     sudo a2enmod suexec
     ```

-Add a line to the Apache2 config specifying which user should
+Add a line to the Apache config specifying which user should
   run the CGI scripts:

     ```